Reference Letter for Apartment: Tips & Samples

 What not to include in a reference letter

-As important as it is that the recommendation letter contains the elements listed above, it is equally important that certain characteristics of the renter are always excluded from the document.
+As important as the recommendation letter contains the elements listed above, it is equally important that certain characteristics of the renter are always excluded from the document.
 Indeed, many reference letters may inadvertently violate the Fair Housing Act.

 Reference letters should never refer to any of the following protected characteristics of the renter: